How does anorexia lead to gastroparesis?

 Breath test

-This test follows the same principle, although the food contains a substance that is detected on your breath as it absorbs.
+This test follows the same principle, although the food contains a substance detected on your breath as it absorbs.
 Breath samples are collected every few hours, and the level detected is analyzed.
 This test detects how fast the stomach empties and absorbs nutrients.

 Upper gastrointestinal endoscopy

-Another type of test used for diagnosis is the upper gastrointestinal (GI) endoscopy, commonly called an “upper GI.”
+Another type of diagnostic test used is the upper gastrointestinal (GI) endoscopy, commonly called an “upper GI.”
 In this test, the patient is mildly sedated while a tube with a tiny camera is inserted through the mouth and down the esophagus, stomach, and sometimes small intestine.
 This test can rule out other conditions, such as ulcers or pyloric stenosis (a narrowing of the stomach valve).

 Ultrasound